Donate for Myanmar Democracy

 Previous military rule in Myanmar (from 1962 to 2010) reduced the country from the “rice bowl of Asia” to one of the poorest in the region.
 Generations of people were denied decent education, health care, and labour rights while the military class prospered.

-This latest coup has seen members of the democratically elected government arrested, shootings and arbitrary arrests of protestors and internet shutdowns.
+The coup saw members of the democratically elected government arrested, shootings and arbitrary arrests of protestors and internet shutdowns.
 Laws have been passed allowing the military to seize and detain activists with impunity.

-Myanmar citizens have taken to the streets to call for a return to democracy.
+Myanmar citizens continue to call for a return to democracy.
 This includes civil servants and other workers who have gone on strike, refusing to work for the military government.

 By making a donation today you will help the organising, advocacy and education efforts in Myanmar to support democracy.